GaiaNet-AI/docs/docs/node-guide/customized-node-setting.md

 Then, run the following command line to init your customized node.

 ```
-cd gaianet
+cd $HOME/gaianet
 ./gaianet init https://huhiohuhi-config.json
 ```

-After the installation is successful, run the following command line to init your node.
+After the installation is successful, run the following command line to run your node.

 ```
 ./gaianet run